We have just opened our health forum.

-A medical aid is a form of health insurance where the scheme covers the costs of your medical needs.
-Should you require medical attention, you can visit a doctor or a hospital and your medical aid will pay for most, if not all of your medical expenses.
+A medical aid is a form of financial where the medical scheme covers the costs of a member’s medical needs.
+Should you require medical attention, you can visit a doctor or a hospital and your medical aid will pay for most, if not all, of your medical expenses.
 In South Africa, your medical aid will often pay your doctor or the hospital directly for your medical expenses provided that your practitioner is contracted into medical aids.

-A medical aid should not be confused with hospital insurance plans that are available through most insurance companies.
+A medical aid should not be confused with hospital insurance, health insurance or medical insurance plans that are available through insurance companies.
 Hospital insurance plans reimburse you at a set rate for every day that you are in hospital.
 This is meant to assist with your daily expenses when you cannot work due to hospitalisation and cannot offer you the same level of protection as a medical aid.

 Medical aids differ in their benefits so it is important to understand your options carefully.
 In South Africa, the market is quite flooded with medical aid providers and it is often difficult to choose the right medical aid and plan for you and your family.
 Most medical aids provide three main benefits – out-of-hospital (day to day) cover, chronic benefit and in-hospital benefit.